bredele/wall/Readme.md

   > Plumby is inspired by [Addy Osmany](http://addyosmani.com/largescalejavascript/) and [Nicholas Zakas](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture-2012) work.

-  Its consistent interface makes developping a web application **as easy as playing to legos**.
+  Its consistent interface makes developping a web application **as easy as playing with legos**.
 You can add, assemble or remove some apps, your application will never break.
-Most important, you can **[reuse](#ecosystem)** your apps in different projects and save some precious time!
+Most importantly, you can **[reuse](#ecosystem)** your apps in different projects and save some precious time!

   For example, a web application like Gmail would look like: